-The statistical summary type that you wish to calculate for all the cells within each zone of the feature in the inputRasterLayertoSummarize.
+The statistical summary type that you want to calculate for all the cells within each zone of the feature in the inputRasterLayertoSummarize.

 Syntax: The input can be one of the following:

-If the inputRasterLayertoSummarize is floating-point type, the zonal calculations for Majority, Median, Mean, and Variety cannot be computed.
+If the inputRasterLayertoSummarize is floating-point type, the zonal calculations for MAJORITY, MINORITY, and VARIETY cannot be computed.

 Specify whether missing values in the raster layer to summarize will influence the results of the areas they fall within.